Skip to main content

 Introduction

-High performance femtosecond laser for three-photon microscopy (3p microscopy)
+High performance femtosecond laser for multiphoton microscopy (2p and 3p microscopy)

-The White Dwarf is a femtosecond laser system specially designed for three-photon microscopy offering highest performance and robustness.
+The White Dwarf is a femtosecond laser system specially designed for two and three-photon microscopy offering highest performance and robustness.

 The White Dwarf is a compact and robust femtosecond laser system specially designed for 3-photon microscopy, offering now simultaneously 1300 and 1700 nm at outstanding performance parameters.
 With the highest peak power available for 3-photon microscopy, the White Dwarf allows neuroscientists to image deeper, faster and at better resolution than ever before at green and red fluorescent markers.